VyperGroup/aero/docs/CONTRIBUTING.md

 ### Comment-specific

-- If various comments span multiple files, add that topic to the respective [TODO.xit](https://xit.jotaen.net/syntax-guide).
-Don't add it to .xit otherwise.
+- If various comments span multiple files, add that topic to the respective [TODO.md](https://xit.jotaen.net/syntax-guide) in the directory, if it exists.
 These are what you would call milestones.
 - Put line-specific comments on the line you are referencing (not before the line)
 - If the sentence is multi-lined put a period at the end, if not then don't use periods at all
 - If there is only one comment necessary for a line, put the comment after the line itself